CodeForFaith/code-for-faith/content/home/en/index.md

 Long ago, God sent His only begotten Son, Jesus Christ, to live a perfect life on our behalf and to die crucified as a sacrifice for our sins.
 When He died on the cross, Jesus Christ paid for our sins.
 He then raised bodily on the third day, defeating death.
-He now has legally the right to forgive us our sins.
+He can forgive us all our sins.
 Through Him we can live forever in His kingdom.

 <span class="verse">